-All other Proposals - All other proposals require the affirmative vote of holders of a majority of shares of Common Stock and a majority of shares of Preferred Stock entitled to vote that are present in person or by proxy at the Annual Meeting.
+All Other Proposals.
+All other proposals require the affirmative vote of holders of a majority of shares of Common Stock and Preferred Stock that are entitled to vote and that are present in person or by proxy at the Annual Meeting.
 Abstentions will have the same effect as a vote against the proposal.
 Brokers may vote on routine matters but cannot vote on non-routine matters.

-The principal executive offices of the Company are located at Cray Business Plaza, 100 Commercial Street, Atchison, Kansas 66002 and the Company's telephone number at that address is (913) 367-1480.
+The principal executive offices of the Company are located at Cray Business Plaza, 100 Commercial Street, P.O.
+Box 130, Atchison, Kansas 66002 and the Company's telephone number at that address is (913) 367-1480.